 Jobs and Economic Growth

 As your voice in Richmond, I am accountable to you for my votes and strive to make government more open and accessible.
 Open and accountable government starts right here at home.
 Each year I hold a town hall meeting during session, mail constituents a Report from Richmond to summarize issues tackled by the General Assembly, conduct a Constituent Survey, and host a series of “informal office hours” where residents can stop by to chat and provide feedback on community issues.
-Each spring I also send a letter to all community/civic association presidents offering to speak at meetings and attend community events.
+In the General Assembly, I have introduced legislation to bring more transparency to the adoption of regulatory guidelines by state agencies (HB297) and to ensure that terms and conditions associated with donations to public universities are open for public inspection (HB2386).

 I will continue to work hard to reduce our reliance on fossil fuels while keeping energy affordable.
 My priorities include:

 - Invest in clean, renewable sources of energy.
 Virginia has enormous potential to be a leader in renewable energy.
 This is good for the environment and our economy.
-I support: harnessing our tremendous off-shore wind resources; providing incentives for the production of biofuels that do not compete with our food supply; increasing our investment in research at our universities; and, other innovative approaches, such as harvesting methane from landfills and agricultural operations.
+I support: harnessing our tremendous off-shore wind resources; providing incentives for installation of solar in urban areas and at our public institutions; increasing our investment in research at our universities; and, other innovative approaches, such as harvesting methane from landfills and agricultural operations.

 - Empower residents to conserve energy.
 This is win-win for the environment and the consumer.
 I support: expanding smart meters so that consumers have better information about their energy consumption; exploring public-private partnerships to retrofit existing buildings; assisting low income families with weatherization; and, providing tax incentives to encourage investment in solar and wind power.